feklee/s-anim/README.md

  10. Repeat the above steps for more key frames.
 Not all parameters need to be specified for each key frame.

- 11. On the command line, run:
+ 11. On the command line, in the same directory as `config.json`, run:

         s-anim